baendlorel/get-function-features/README.md

 _跟踪代理与绑定_

 There is almost no way to check if a function is bound or proxied.
-When a function is bound or Proxied, the `toString` method whill only return `function () { [native code] }`.
+When a function is bound or Proxied, the `toString` method will only return `function () { [native code] }`.
 It loses all features in definition such as functionName, async flag, arrow, etc. Only Browsers and Nodejs themselves know it and will show some words like 'Proxy(fn)' when using `console.log`.
 In Nodejs, we have `util.types.isProxy`, but it is not available in Browsers.
 Name of a bound function will start with 'bound' and be like `bound fn`, but it is not a standard behavior.

-Thanks for the flexibility of Javascript/Typescript, we can rewrite `Proxy` and `Function.prototype.bind` to record these operations.
+Thanks to the flexibility of Javascript/Typescript, we can rewrite `Proxy` and `Function.prototype.bind` to record these operations.
 **So it is why we recommend you to import this package at an early position**.
 You can use these two methods as usual, for they will give you the original result.
 But they will record the source function and Proxied/Bound history.
-And the history is save in a WeakMap that stores 'function -> PBState' pair.
+And the history is saved in a `WeakMap<Function, PBState>`.

 ```typescript
 // PBStates look like this: